monome/docs/docs/modular/preset.md

 to clear out the presets and start fresh, simply flash a factory firmware, downloaded from the github. see [firmware update](/docs/modular/update).

-_note:_ the entire flash is read and written, including the program data, so there is not portability between firmware versions. (ie, presets from WW 1.1 will not work with WW 1.4).
+_note:_ the entire flash is read and written, including the program data, so there is no portability between firmware versions. (ie, presets from WW 1.1 will not work with WW 1.4).